madalilng/account_generator/README.md

 replace anything

-this package have tg-to-aco macro made by me ( this is not perfect )
+this package have tg-to-aco macro compiled and edited by me based on brasil nacro ( this is not perfect )

 you can replace the eventMacro to anything you want